syncfusion-content/asp.netwebforms-docs/aspnet/Diagram/Gridlines.md

 ## Snap To Objects

 The snap-to-object provides visual cues to assist with aligning and spacing Diagram elements.
-A node can be snapped with its neighbouring objects based on certain alignments.
+A node can be snapped with its neighboring objects based on certain alignments.
 Such alignments are visually represented as smart guides.

 The `EnableSnapToObject` property allows you to enable/disable smart guides.
 The following code example illustrates how to enable/disable the smart guides.